tkn-tub/ns3-gym/src/internet/doc/tcp.rst

    Doxygen documentation.
 As a brief summary, the strategy is to have a class that sets up a TCP connection, and that calls protected members of itself.
-   In this way, subclasses can implement the necessary members, which will be called by the main TcpGeneralTest class when events occour.
+   In this way, subclasses can implement the necessary members, which will be called by the main TcpGeneralTest class when events occur.
 For example, after processing an ACK, the method ProcessedAck will be invoked.
 Subclasses interested in checking some particular things which must have happened during an ACK processing, should implement the ProcessedAck method and check